hellohaptik/docs_haptik/docs/bot-builder/basic/setting-flowchart-tool.md

 ---
-title: Setting up FlowChart tool
+title: Setting up a FlowChart tool
 ---

 This is the most important tool in the Conversation Designer’s arsenal to design conversational flows and user journeys.